-In truth, the answer is that it depends.
-However, we can provide some more information and context to those market research timelines below.
+In truth, the answer is that your market research timeline depends on many factors.
+However, we can provide some more information and context to those timelines below.

 There are several different factors involved which impact timelines for market research, but the biggest factors are: